This is a complete list of the best apps for increasing your productivity and underpinning your success.

-What’s more, Automate works with 200+ applications including Google Workspace, Todoist, QuickBooks, Zoom, Evernote, and Slack (i.e. my productivity system!).
+What’s more, Zapier works with 3000+ applications including Google Workspace, Todoist, QuickBooks, Zoom, Evernote, and Slack (i.e. my productivity system!).

-With the Free plan you get 5 automations (or ‘bots’ as Automate call them) which will be fine to try out the service, and might be enough for some.
+With the Free plan you get 5 automations (or ‘Zaps’) which is a good way to try out the service, and might be enough for some.

 After that, simply upgrade to the plan that best suits your needs.
-To me, the ‘Startup’ plan represents the best value because it comes with 50 automations which should be enough for most smaller businesses to get real value from Zapier.
+To me, the ‘Starter’ plan represents the best value because it comes with 20 Zaps which should be enough for most smaller businesses to get real value from Zapier.

 Notion – Best Work Management App